azhao1981/have-fun-with-machine-learning/README.md

 This is a **hands-on guide** to machine learning for programmers with *no background* in AI.
 Using a neural network doesn’t require a PhD, and you don’t need to be the person who makes the next breakthrough in AI in order to *use* what exists today.
-What we have now is already breathtaking, and highly usable.
-I believe that more of us need to play with this stuff like we would any other open source technology, instead of treating it like a research topic.
+What we have now is already breathtaking(令人激动的), and highly usable.
+I believe that more of us need to play with this stuff like we would any other open source technology, instead of treating(处理) it like a research topic.

-In this guide our goal will be to write a program that uses machine learning to predict, with a high degree of certainty, whether the images in [data/untrained-samples](data/untrained-samples) are of **dolphins** or **seahorses** using only the images themselves, and without having seen them before.
+In this guide our goal will be to write a program that uses machine learning to predict(预言), with a high degree of certainty(必然), whether the images in [data/untrained-samples](data/untrained-samples) are of **dolphins(海豚)** or **seahorses(海马)** using only the images themselves, and without having seen them before.
 Here are two example images we'll use:

 ![A dolphin](data/untrained-samples/dolphin1.jpg?raw=true "Dolphin")
 ![A seahorse](data/untrained-samples/seahorse1.jpg?raw=true "Seahorse")

-To do that we’re going to train and use a [Convolutional Neural Network (CNN)](https://en.wikipedia.org/wiki/Convolutional_neural_network).
+To do that we’re going to train and use a [Convolutional(脑回) Neural Network (CNN)](https://en.wikipedia.org/wiki/Convolutional_neural_network).
-We’re going to approach this from the point of view of a practitioner vs. from first principles.
-There is so much excitement about AI right now, but much of what’s being written feels like being taught to do tricks on your bike by a physics professor at a chalkboard instead of your friends in the park.
+We’re going to approach this from the point of view of a practitioner(执业医生) vs. from first principles(原则).
+There is so much excitement about AI right now, but much of what’s being written feels like being taught to do tricks(欺骗) on your bike by a physics(物理学) professor at a chalkboard(黑板) instead of your friends in the park.

-I’ve decided to write this on Github vs. as a blog post because I’m sure that some of what I’ve written below is misleading, naive, or just plain wrong.
-I’m still learning myself, and I’ve found the lack of solid beginner documentation an obstacle.
+I’ve decided to write this on Github vs. as a blog post because I’m sure that some of what I’ve written below is misleading(引入歧途的), naive(天真的), or just plain(简单) wrong.
+I’m still learning myself, and I’ve found the lack of solid beginner documentation an obstacle(障碍).
 If you see me making a mistake or missing important details, please send a pull request.

 With all of that out the way, let me show you how to do some tricks on your bike!